tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 > 13

-I'm going to stop showing the prompt now, but you can enter all of the following directly at the prompt and you will see similar results printed to those indicated below.
+I’m going to stop showing the prompt now, but you can enter all of the following directly at the prompt and you will see similar results printed to those indicated below.

 Basic logic operators are similar to C/Java/etc: `==`, `&&`, `||`.